ayk2ea/ds4002-teamLAN/README.md

 ## SRC
 ### Installing/Building the Code
-In order to conduct a sentiment analysis of Washinton, D.C.
-Airbnbs, a sentiment analysis using the AFINN sentiment lexicon is applied.
-The AFINN dataframe assigns a sentiment value to individual words between -5(most negative sentiment), and +5(most positive sentiment) (AFINN Lexicon).
-By unnesting text in the "comments" column of the airbnb dataset, and conducting an inner_join with the AFINN lexicon, each word in the airbnb reviews that has a match to the AFINN dictionary is assigned a sentiment score.
-After assigning individual words a numerical value, a sentiment score for each review is calculated in a new column in the airbnb dataframe.
+Our approach will be a Convolutional neural network algorithm (CNN).
+To build the code, we're primarily utilizing the Keras API running on TensorFlow.

-The following packages will need to be installed in order to build the code: tidyverse, tidytext, plotly, htmltools, caret, NbClust, and dplyr.
+The following packages will need to be installed in order to build the code: keras, tensorflow, plotly, htmltools, caret, NbClust, and dplyr.

 ### Code Usage
 Using the code above, found in SRC/Proj 1, run the file SRC/MI3 after downloading the following additional packages: cluster, facetoextra, caret, devtools, ggplot, and gridExtra.
 MI3 will use the final airbnb dataframe created in Proj 1 to conduct kmeans clustering with three clusters for each of the six neighborhoods in D.C. with the highest quantity of airbnb reviews.